horizontalsystems/blockchain-crypto-guides/token_guides/ethereum.md

 ## 3. Ether Currency

-Just like Bitcoin blockchain, Ethereum blockchain has it own native cryptocurrency known as Ether, denoted by symbol ETH.
+Just like [Bitcoin blockchain](/token_guides/bitcoin.md), Ethereum blockchain has it own native cryptocurrency known as Ether, denoted by symbol ETH.

-Usually people refer to Ether crypto currency as Ethereum.
+Usually people refer to Ether cryptocurrency as Ethereum.
 A unit of Ether consists of smaller units knows as wei.

 > 1 ETH = 1000,000,000,000,000,000 wei